fugue/fregot/examples/demo/tutorial_walkthrough.md

       ]
     }

-As you can see, `resource_changes` is an array with two items.
-We need to account for this when we assign a value to the `ami` variable.
-We need to iterate through `resource_changes` so we can assign _each_ `change.after.ami` to the `ami` variable.
+As you can see, `resource_changes` is an array with two items, and we should account for this when we assign a value to the `ami` variable.
+We need to iterate through `resource_changes` so we can assign _each_ `change.after.ami` value to the `ami` variable.
 We can do this with `[_]`, so let's add that to the previous expression and evaluate it again:

     input.resource_changes[_].change